ausaccessfed/shibboleth-idp-installer/upgradefromv2/upgrading-maintenance.md

 To Join ***[CLICK HERE](https://groups.google.com/a/aaf.edu.au/d/forum/idp-installer)***.

-Now that you are at version 3 of the Shibboleth IdP maintaining it should be much simpler.

-You have run the ***upgrade_idp.sh*** script numerous time through the migration.
-This has run Ansible over the same configuration base with the changes you have made to the assets area.
-The script can also be run in upgrade mode.
-In this mode it updates the configuration base.
-This will be all of the changes we have made such as upgrading the IdP or Jetty versions, add new features, etc. It will continue to apply your changes.

-We will notify you via the idp-installer@aaf.edu.au email group of these changes.

 ###The next upgrade
 When you receive a notification about an upgrade you should read the change logs and release note carefully - They may contain actions that you need to perform in preparation of the upgrade.